CCQC/concordantmodes/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-This program facilitates the computation of molecular force constants at a desired level of theory in the basis of normal modes from a lower level of theory.
-The higher and lower levels of theory are denoted as levels A and B, respectively.
-Two proecures for approximate hessians currently exist entitled CMA-0A and CMA-0B.
-CMA-0A computes an initial level B Hessian atop the level A stationary point to obtain the normal mode basis for force constant computation.
-CMA-0B reads in level B cartesian force constants computed atop the corresponding level B structure to obtain the normal mode basis for force constant computation.
-In both cases, only the diagonal force constants are computed to obtain the final, approximate frequencies.
+This program utilizes the Concordant Modes theoretical framework to compute highly accurate Hessians with linear scaling.
+The CMA protocol is detailed in literature (J. Am.
+Chem.
+Soc., 2022, 144, 51, 23271–23274.; J. Chem.
+Theory Comput., 2024, 20, 24, 10886–10898.).

-As of right now, the user must be on a cluster with a Sun Grid Engine queueing system to use the built in computation submission procedure.
+As of right now, the user must be on a cluster with either a Sun Grid Engine or Slurm queueing system and have access to CCQC programs to use the built in computation submission procedure.
+A feature to allow for custom submit scripts to be utilized is in the works.

-The following procedure may be used to enact the CMA-0A/B procedure using manual submission of computations for any electronic structure program on any machine.
+The following procedure may be used to enact the CMA-0A procedure using manual submission of computations for any electronic structure program on any machine.
+To use CMA-0A, the following files must be present in the working directory: templateA.dat, templateB.dat, main.py, and zmat.
+These files are discussed below, and sample versions are present in the examples directory.
+When the files are set, then follow this procedure.
-CMA-0A:
-To use CMA-0A, the following files must be present in the working directory: template.dat, templateInit.dat, main.py, and zmat.
-These files are discussed below.
-When the initial files are set, then follow this procedure.
-1) Set the "gen_disps_init" keyword to True and the "calc_init" keyword to False, then run the CMA program
+1)	Set the "gen_disps_b" keyword to True and the "calc_b" keyword to False, then run the CMA program
 2)	Compute the generated initial displacements using your quantum chemistry package of choice.
-3) Set the "gen_disps_init" and "calc" keywords to False and the "gen_disps" keyword to True, then run the CMA program again.
+3)	Set the "gen_disps_b" and "calc_a" keywords to False and the "gen_disps_a" keyword to True, then run the CMA program again.
 4)	Compute the generated displacements using your quantum chemistry package of choice.
-5) Set the "gen_disps" keyword to False and run the CMA program one more time.
+5)	Set the "gen_disps_a" keyword to False and run the CMA program one more time.
-An example is available at the following directory concordantmodes/Example/1_H2O/psi4/CMA_0A/manual_submission
-CMA-0B:
-To use CMA-0B, the following files must be present in the working directory: template.dat, fc.dat, main.py, and zmat.
-These files are discussed below.
-When the initial files are set, then follow this procedure.
-1) Set the "gen_disps" keyword to True and the "calc" keyword to False, then run the CMA program.
-2) Compute the generated displacements using your quantum chemistry package of choice.
-3) Set the "gen_disps" keyword to False and run the CMA program one more time.
-An example is available at the following directory concordantmodes/Example/1_H2O/psi4/CMA_0B/Redundants/manual_submission

 ## Installation